Engineering Great Futures

 What if your son could explore the mysteries of DNA science or molecular biology?
 Or learn how to create computer games?
 Or discover how to combat computer viruses?

-Future Kings is a unique, year-long afterschool educational program that guides young men in grades 6-12 in underserved communities to explore exciting career opportunities in science, technology, engineering, and mathematics (STEM).
-We are a not-for-profit, 501(c)(3) approved organization.
+Since 2010, Future Kings has been serving boys of color from economically challenged communities.
+We are a unique, year-long afterschool educational program that guides young men in grades 6-12 from underserved communities to explore exciting career opportunities in science, technology, engineering, and mathematics (STEM).
+We have a targeted focus on cybersecurity, computer game design, biomedical sciences, and engineering.
+We are a not-for-profit, IRS approved 501(c)(3) organization.

 What’s So Unique About Future Kings?